Alanthink/blog/_posts/2018-06-09-Multiplicative_vs_additive.md

 \end{equation*}
 $$

 This is a weaker additive chernoff bound partly due to Hoeffding's lemma holds for any domain with length at most 1.
 So it does not make most use of domain $[0, 1]$.
-And if you are referring this version of additive chernoff bound, then it is weaker than the multiplicative chernoff bound.
+And if you are referring to this version of additive chernoff bound, then it is weaker than the multiplicative chernoff bound.
+This phenomenon can be observed when $\mu \ll 1$.

 ## References